Share your ideas or draw on screenshots with your pen in the Windows Ink Workspace.

 When you're done, your brainstorming sessions are saved automatically to the Microsoft cloud, so you can pick up where you left off.

 Add notes to screenshots using Snip & Sketch

 Open Snip & Sketch and draw on whatever you're doing on your PC at that moment, or open a previous image.
 All sketchpad tools are in Snip & Sketch, from Stencils to line width to sharing and exporting.

-To open the Windows Ink Workspace when you click the shortcut button on your pen, go to Settings to customize what the button does.
-You can even set the workspace to open when your PC is locked.
+To determine what happens when you click the shortcut button on your pen, go to Settings > Devices > Pen & Windows Ink and scroll down to Pen shortcuts to customize what the button does.